grumpyjames/birding-almanac/features/a-200-bird-year/part-07-suffolk.md

 foul Northerly wind to walk to Thorpeness for a delicious lunch.
 Afterwards, there only remains the drive back to Stansted to drop off the car, and a sleepy National Express coach ride back to Golders.
-Not as many ticks as our previous weekend, but just as pleasant a trip.
+Not as many ticks as our previous weekend, but a very pleasant trip.